 Cycling for choristers

 On a sparkling spring morning early in 2016, an enthusiastic team of 16 chorister parents from Westminster Abbey raised nearly £8,000 in sponsorship money for the Diamond Fund for Choristers.
 They cycled 26.5 miles from St George’s Chapel Windsor to Westminster Abbey, taking just two and a half hours, in order to raise money for, and awareness of, the Fund.
-We hope this kind of initiative will be repeated around the land.
+The team plan to repeat the ride, this time from St Alban’s Cathedral to Westminster Abbey, on 18 May 2019.